wssimms/gssquared/Docs/DevelopLog.md

 I've patched the video routines to pull directly from video memory instead of two incorrect methods (asking page table, and using mmu->read).
 Now gets ram base and looks up video pages directly.

+## Jun 26, 2025

+I'm tempted to throw in 80-col text just for fun and to have something to show off in a video.
+And then might as well do dhgr, it's so easy. dlgr maybe too.
+Going to be bringing in Wm's code shortly.

+## Jun 28, 2025

+mb doesn't implement writing to T2CL/H. oops. let's see what uses it.. nothing that I can see.
+Well, I implemented on the basis of the doc and the T1 counter/interrupt.
+SHould work, maybe..

+## Jun 29, 2025

+went ahead and implemented hires and double hires methods for dpp.
+Quite simple.
+Also modified the instrumentation - displays the average per frame for the last 300 frames. color modes run around 250-300us, and monochrome mode runs around 100-110us.
+Remember this is for full frame redraw.
+Of course, text is very unsatisfactory in ntsc or in rgb. rgb will have to special-case for text.
+So how will we know whether to run the text or the color decoding routine?
+Well we can just check the linemode.
+I will also need to know if a line is 80 mode so as to pass in the phase offset and draw the left border pixels as needed.

+Wm's code has its tendrils fairly deep in the code.
+I might want to reorg it, and it will take some time in any event.
+And in the meantime, use the dpp display code to be able to cut an Apple IIe with 80-col and dhgr.

+So if we have 560 plus 7 on the left, I'm not sure how this will affect performance (if at all?).
+But test in dpp!

+OK, issues!
+1. Rendering is supposed to be full frame because it is supposed to represent a monitor.
+However:
+   1. in rgb, we want full text to be rendered using Mono and white. [fixed]
+   1. in rgb, mixed mode we want graphics lines rendered using RGB and text lines rendered using Mono/white.
+   1. in ntsc, we want full text to be rendered using mono and white; (otherwise all as ntsc, that's easy..) [fixed]
+   1. but, the bottom text needs to be rendered Mono and white and we don't have that option since we only do full frames.
+   1. will have to break it up.. or the Frame classes can have a color killer flag (or mode) per line, which the RGB module would respect and then just emit output like mono.
+1. There are some defects in the RGB rendering in graphics.
+Stuff that should be white is colored; ladders in certain spots on Lode Runner are wrong color (should be white!).
+1. I didn't implement flash; it just sets the whole line to inverse? [fixed]
+1. inverse doesn't work right on iie.
+1. in all modes there is a white block at the end of the first line (line 0).
+1. I think the text is like one scanline off.
+40 column there is a empty scanline at top of chars; 80 column there is not.
+1. Wms cycle-accurate will have to generate its own output frame, and just not use my renderers, because of the same problem as in number 1-2 and 1-3 above.
+1. I'm scrunching the 580 texture into 560 when video_system displays it.

+ok, I tied flash state into a2_display.
+But the whole line is flashing. oops. ah it was not setting back to a default state for values of pixel_on and pixel_off.
+I think that text code can be better. since we're just pushing 1 and 0, maybe we should just have: bit <- data from the char rom invert <- bit is set to 1 push(bit ^ invert )

+Now.
+If we just redraw the entire screen every time, we can: get rid of the text and hgr shadow handlers; get rid of the thing that scans the text page for flash update.

+Practically speaking I like my original RGB routine.
+But, this new RGB is definitely more like the IIgs.

+OK, I'm a stone's throw from 80-column support now.

+So on an NTSC display, whether the colorburst is present at the start of a scanline will control the entire line.
+So "per scanline-ish" color killer is accurate. in RGB, that doesn't really apply.
+But we can use the same flag to determine whether to render using rgb algo or monochrome.